the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 In the UK is it the responsibility of the location to provide a fire safety risk assessment that includes an emergency evacuation plan for all people likely to be on the premises (cite: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/886446/9446_Means_of_Escape_v2_.pdf).
-You may need to proactively communicate with the location staff or owners to provide information about your attendees need and safely develop an evacuation plan.
+You may need to proactively communicate with the location staff or owners to provide information about your attendees' needs and safely develop an evacuation plan.

 More information about Emergency Evacuation Plans for people with disabilities and mobility restrictions can be found on the UK Government Website:
 - https://www.gov.uk/government/publications/fire-safety-risk-assessment-means-of-escape-for-disabled-people
 - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/886446/9446_Means_of_Escape_v2_.pdf

+(cl-inclusive-events-location-setup)=
 ## Setting up the event

 Before your event starts, it will be important to check that all accessibility measures are functioning and able to be used by attendees.